ianfixes/video_comparator/Architecture.md

 - defines which frames should be protected from cache eviction
 - provides protected frame set based on current position, playback state, and prediction logic
 - swappable strategy pattern for different prefetching approaches
+#### Creation & Lifecycle
+- PrefillStrategy instances are created and updated by PlaybackController (not TimelineController)
+- PlaybackController queries TimelineController for resolved frame numbers for each video
+- Separate PrefillStrategy instances are created for each video's FrameCache
+- Strategies are updated when position changes or playback state changes
 #### Testability
 - unit tests for protected frame calculation
 - unit tests for different strategy implementations (ring buffer, predictive, etc.)